ofekba/project/README.md

 ## Disclaimer
-TThis project is developed as part of the requirements for a final project at the software engineering department - [Azrieli College of Engineering](http://www.jce.ac.il/), Jerusalem, Israel.
+This project is developed as part of the requirements for a final project at the software engineering department - [Azrieli College of Engineering](http://www.jce.ac.il/), Jerusalem, Israel.